LiamXiahou/Bike_Share_CaseStudy/README.md

 **How to scrape all csv files which are inside zip file with script ? -->** *unknown, currently just manually downloaded files and extract them individually*\
 **How to upload all tables (csv files) to DB ? --> \
    --> ~~tried MS Access which does not support csv~~\
-    DBeaver works well to load all files from 202004 to 202202 which tooks couples of mininutes.\
+    DBeaver works well to load all files from 202004 to 202202 which tooks couples of mininutes. 👍\
     ![image](https://user-images.githubusercontent.com/102010540/159379398-216dc8df-cab1-444b-8fbb-553ee5522f7d.png)\
-Does it need merge all tables ? if not how to do analysis to mutiple tables ?**\
+Does it need merge all tables ? merging will be beneficial for data cleaning**\
-   --> Used *UNION ALL* to consolidate all files into one file. \
+   --> Used *UNION ALL* to consolidate all files into one file. 👍\
    ![image](https://user-images.githubusercontent.com/102010540/159621614-394d9673-d3de-4631-8862-f6b8b3ad10cb.png)\
-    -->However, there is error message indicating data type of tables are not the same which helps on data cleaning. \
+    -->However, there is error message indicating data type of tables are not the same which helps on data cleaning. 🚩 \
     ![image](https://user-images.githubusercontent.com/102010540/159621703-3559b137-1d12-4231-86ed-e7f867181204.png)\
     How to find out which table(s) having wrong data type of field(s) ?\
     -->